 - Chia oil (high in omega-3)

-We also offer Botanical Beauty Elixir which is high in linoleic acid and omega-3 fatty acids, and infused with soothing herbs.
+We also offer our Botanical Recovery Serum which is high in linoleic acid and omega-3 fatty acids, and infused with soothing herbs.

 I recommend applying oil to your hands after every time you wash them.

 Since handwashing is necessary right now to prevent the spread of COVID-19, there are great natural (and palm oil-free) soap options that exist.

 Here are some good choices: